 However, the interior surfaces can hold enamel paints for a comparatively longer duration.
 That’s because they don’t come in contact with environmental changes.

-The surfaces placed outside are exposed to weather conditions, and with due course of time, enamel paints become harder and eventually get cracks in the paint.
+The surfaces placed outside are exposed to weather conditions, and with due course of time, the enamel paint becomes harder and eventually gets cracks in the surface.
 Exposure to heat causes the hardening of enamel paint.

 Also, low maintenance of outdoor surfaces can lead to the short life of enamel paints.
 So, it is mandatory to clean the paint at regular intervals properly.
 And, if there is any chipping-off portion on the surface, repaint the patch properly so that it doesn’t get extended.

 Related Read: Can You Use Metal Paint on Wood?

 Can Enamel Paint Be Used On Varnished Wood?